- What is FERPA?

 How long are records kept?

-FERPA (the Family Educational Rights and Privacy Act) designates privacy guidelines for student-education records.
+FERPA designates privacy guidelines for student-education records.
 To stay compliant with FERPA, we need to verify your identity whenever you request information from us.

 The best long-term method of verifying your identity is to have your signature on file.
-Although we can check your government-issued ID, UNCW ID, or UNCW email account if you appear at the registrar's office in person while you are a student, it becomes much more complicated once you leave campus for good.
+If you appear in person, we can check your government-issued ID, UNCW ID, or UNCW email account.
+It becomes much more complicated once you leave campus for good.

-Since UNCW applications went digital in 2010, we no longer automatically gather signatures from all students.
-If you would like to place a copy of your signature on file with the UNCW registrar's office so that we can easily verify your identity from any location, you can do so by coming by our office, showing us your ID, and giving us your signature.
-Alternatively, you can send a digital copy of your signature from your UNCW email account to firstname.lastname@example.org.
+Since UNCW applications went digital in 2010, we no longer automatically maintain handwritten application signatures.
+If you would like to place a copy of your handwritten signature on file with the Office of the Registrar you can do so by visiting our office, showing us your ID, and giving us your signature.
+Alternatively, you can send a digital copy of your signature from your UNCW email account to email@example.com.

 In addition to the student, who has access to the education record?